ilanalis/hangman/README.md

 - Gain Experience with SCSS and UI Design;
 - Understand Event Handling and State Management;
 - To learn Error Handling and debugging;
+- Implement a responsive layout to ensure the game functions well across various screen sizes and devices.

 ### Stack